Fish soup is a soup dish served with fish.... (thank you for the warm applause, you're welcome).

 The meshy fried egg

-Besides the soup, fish and egg, the condiments they provide is very nice too.
+Besides the soup, fish and egg, the condiments they provide are very nice too.
 A garlicky sour sauce and a mildly spicy soy sauce, very appetising and goes very well with the soup and fish slices, especially the steamed fish which invariably is more bland.
 I say bland but it's a good thick fish taste due to its thickness.

 %20Blanco%20Court%20Fish%20Soup%209.jpg)